BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/data_backend/_index.md

 ## BMF Data Convert Backend

 ### Background
-An all-in-one solution is needed when multiple dimontion factors involved in video process pipeline such as CPU/GPU devices, YUV420/NV12 or RGB24/RGB48, and AVFrame or Torch structure.
+An all-in-one solution is needed when multiple dimension factors are involved in video process pipeline such as CPU/GPU devices, YUV420/NV12 or RGB24/RGB48, and AVFrame or Torch structure.
-As a framework, each of module just focus on it's own target and data requirement, but it becomes complex when multiple modules work together as below supper resolution pipeline:
+As a framework, each module just focuses on its own target and data requirement, but it becomes complex when multiple modules work together as below supper resolution pipeline:
 <img src="/img/docs/backend.png" style="zoom:50%;" />

-We can see that different modules have their own data requirement, the decode module output FFmpeg AVFrame with YUV420 pixel format which located on CPU memory, while the Trt SR module requires input data to be torch with RGB24 which located on GPU memory, after hardware accelerated SR by the Trt module, the output data need to be encoded by GPU, so the HW encode module can get AVFrame with NV12 pixel format which located on GPU memory to encode it by GPU.
+We can see that different modules have their own data requirements.
+The decode module outputs FFmpeg AVFrame in YUV420 pixel format, which is located on the CPU memory.
+The Trt SR module requires that the input data is an RGB24 torch after hardware acceleration and is located on the GPU memory.
+For SR through the Trt module, the output data needs to be encoded by the GPU, so the HW encode module can get AVFrame with NV12 pixel format located on the GPU memory and encode it by the GPU.

-It tends to include the capabilities of video data convertion below:
+It tends to include the capabilities of video data conversion below:
 - pixel format and color space
 - devices between CPU and GPU
 - different media types such as avframe, cvmat and torch